ameliemaia/stylus-platonic/Readme.md

 # Stylus Platonic

-CSS3D library.
+Pure CSS3D library.

 ## About

-Built on top of Stylus, Platonic is a CSS3D library for creating CSS3D content with just CSS and HTML.
+Built on top of Stylus, Platonic is a CSS3D library for creating 3D content with just CSS and HTML.

 It's primary objectives are: